RATsynthesizers/FXcursion/README.md

   Easily integrate your guitar with other instruments and equipment.

 - **Built-in looper and recording capabilities.** \
-	Capture your musical ideas on the spot and save them to the included SD-card.
+	Capture your musical ideas on the spot and save them to an SD-card.

 - **Dynamic effects chain.** \
 	Arrange reverb, chorus, distortion, flanger, and more effects in any order